UNINETTSigma2/documentation/files_storage/nird/cdl-cache-hydrator.md

 Config file names must follow a strict convention or the hydrator will silently ignore them:
 - The name **must** start with the CDL service name, (for example `wrf` or `noresm`),
-- This **mus**t be followed by a descriptive identifier such as your project name, or  username, or optionally  sync job number.
+- This **must** be followed by a descriptive identifier such as your project name, or  username, or optionally  sync job number.
-- The file **must** end with the `.con` extension.
+- The file **must** end with the `.conf` extension.
 Files with any other extension will be ignored.

 * **Correct:** `wrf-case-01.conf` or `noresm-username-dataname.conf`
 * **Incorrect:** `my-data.conf` or `wrf-project-01.txt` - the CDL Hydrator will ignore these files